BA, Smith College

 PhD, Lesley University

-Dr. Jacquelynne Boivin is an Assistant Professor of Elementary and Early Childhood Education at Bridgewater State University in Bridgewater, MA, USA, where she supervises student teachers, mentors honors thesis projects, and teaches math methods to elementary teacher candidates and seminars on deconstructing racism by integrating schools and decolonizing social studies curricula.
-She is co-chair of her department’s Anti-Racism Matters committee and supports and facilitates student and faculty professional development focused on diversity, equity, and inclusion.
-She is also co-chair of the College of Education and Health Sciences’ Diversity and Equity Steering Committee.
+Jacquelynne Anne Boivin, PhD is an Associate Professor of Elementary and Early Childhood Education at Bridgewater State University in Bridgewater, MA, USA, where she teaches the introductory course on culturally responsive child development in educational settings, and mentors honors thesis projects.
+She is co-chair of her department’s Culturally Responsive and Equity-Aligned Teacher Educators committee and supports and facilitates student and faculty professional development focused on diversity, equity, and inclusion.
+She is also co-chair of the College of Education and Health Sciences’ Diversity and Equity Council.
 She is a former elementary school teacher who uses her experience in the field to contextualize her instruction in teacher-preparation.
-She is the author of the book, Exploring the Role of the School Principal in Predominantly White Middle Schools: School Leadership to Promote Multicultural Understanding and co-editor of Education as the Driving Force of Equity for the Marginalized.

 Her largest passion is authentically connecting academic disciplines with social justice skills and understandings.

-In her spare time, she enjoys outdoor adventures with her husband, Craig, a warm cup of tea with a good book, and cooking and baking.
+In her spare time, she enjoys outdoor adventures with her husband, Craig, a warm cup of tea with a good book and her cat, and cooking and baking with food she grows.